AnthonyCxx/Notes-and-Writeups/C#/README.md

 I fill the notes out as a I learn concepts and am not completely filling them out section by section. <br /> Naturally, these notes are in no way comprehensive. <br />

+## Contents
+Here are some shortcuts to the major folders and common files.
+This is not comprehensive; explore them individual folders on your own.

+### Beginner

+### Intermediate

 # Guides

 ## Microsoft Tutorials